Female Anna’s Hummingbird & Hatchling – by Elyse Omernick

 By William Wiskes – GIS Analyst

-Look here for protocols & survey forms, project maps, lists of breeding species from the historic atlas compared to preliminary lists from this one, and progress updates.
+Look here for lists of breeding species from the historic atlas compared to preliminary lists from this one.
 Like the name says: explore, and you’ll find all sorts of resources!